Christine Lahti: Career

 After college, Lahti headed to New York City in 1973, where she worked as a waitress and did commercials.
 Her breakthrough movie was ...And Justice for All (1979) with Al Pacino.
 In the film Whose Life Is It Anyway?
 (1981), starring Richard Dreyfuss and John Cassavetes, she was cast as a physician who grows attached to a paralyzed patient seeking the right to leave the hospital.
 Later, she was cast in an important role in Running on Empty, a 1988 movie in which she and Judd Hirsch played the parents of a musically promising son; the family went underground to avoid the FBI after the parents had damaged a napalm factory, and they all must periodically move on short notice and assume new identities.
 She has also focused on television, beginning with her role in the made-for-TV adaptation of The Executioner's Song (1982).
 She appeared on Broadway in Wendy Wasserstein's seriocomic play, The Heidi Chronicles.

-Lahti received an Academy Award nomination for Best Supporting Actress for Swing Shift (1984), and won an Academy Award for Best Short Film, Live Action for Lieberman in Love (1995), in which she starred and directed.
+Lahti received an Academy Award nomination for Best Supporting Actress for Swing Shift (1984), and won an Academy Award for Best Short Film, Live Action for Lieberman in Love (1995), in which she starred and also directed.
 It was adapted from Lieberman in Love, a short story by W. P. Kinsella.
 Lahti won a Primetime Emmy Award and a Golden Globe Award in 1998 for her role in Chicago Hope.
-Christine was in the bathroom when she won the third award and finally came to the stage following an attempt by show producer John Tinker to accept on her behalf and an interruptive riff by Robin Williams.
-In 1999, she presented with a piece of toilet paper attached to her shoe.
+Lahti was in the bathroom when she won the third award and finally came to the stage following an attempt by show producer John Tinker to accept on her behalf and an interruptive riff by Robin Williams.
+In 1999, she presented with a piece of toilet paper attached to her shoe as an "inside joke" about her previous appearance.